ava-labs/avalanche-docs/docs/subnets/how-to-transfer-funds.md

   ▸ Receive
 ```

-Then, select Ledger as the key source that will sign the receiver operations.
+Then, select Ledger as the key source that is going to sign the receiver operations.

 ```text
 ?
 Which key source should be used to  for the receiver address?: